ch-stark/blog1506/acm/README2.md

 	spec:
 	  clusterSet: default

-ClusterPools encapsulate details of the underlying cloud provider infrastructure and assign any clusters spawned from it to a managed cluster set.
-For brevity, detailed specification of referenced resources are not shown and the example shown is for AWS.
-A corresponding ClusterPool for GCP needs to be defined with a non-overlapping network address space which is a Submariner pre-requisite.
+ClusterPools encapsulate details of the underlying cloud provider infrastructure and assign any clusters spawned from it to a ManagedClusterSet.
+The example shown is for AWS and for brevity detailed specifications are omitted.
+A corresponding ClusterPool resource for GCP also needs to be defined with a non-overlapping network address space as this is a Submariner pre-requisite.

 	apiVersion: hive.openshift.io/v1
 	kind: ClusterPool